TizianoCoroneo/opencraft/client/unity/my-first-unity-project/Documentation/M_HttpServer_Start.md

 # Start Method

-Start the HTTP Server when this script is enabled.
+Starts the HTTP Server when this script is enabled (e.g., when entering play mode or stopping the process).